-The Council is seeking public submissions on its intention to provide \$450,795 of funding to the continued development and implementation of a Regional Growth Programme for Northland before a final decision is made.
-The Regional Growth Programme is considered to contribute to the economic well-being of Northlanders because it will be a catalyst to increase productivity for economic growth and explore ways to add value to existing businesses.
+The Regional Growth Programme contributes to the economic well-being of Northlanders because it will be a catalyst to increase productivity for economic growth and explore ways to add value to existing businesses.
 It will also have a positive impact on environmental well-being by providing a clear vision and proactively planning for the present and future.
 The ability to converge economic growth, enhanced infrastructure and environmental protection will determine whether Northland has a prosperous future or continues with poor productivity and a low wage economy.

-In addition, the funding of the Regional Growth Programme would contribute to the achievement of a number of regional community outcomes including:
+In addition, the Regional Growth Programme will contribute to the achievement of a number of regional community outcomes including: